GoogleCloudPlatform/compute-video-demo-puppet/README.md

 * If you have waited several minutes and your isntances still aren't serving web pages, check run `tail /var/log/daemon.log` on your puppet agents to see if puppet had any issues while applying your manifest.
+* If you are using fog as your provider with temporary tokens for authentication and see an error stating you have insufficient permissions make sure your puppet master has compute read / write permission.
+This can be checked at the [Developers Console](https://console.developers.google.com/).

 ## Contributing